 A Resilient and Creative Startup Ecosystem

-Despite funding challenges, Pakistan’s startup ecosystem is thriving, particularly in fintech, edtech, and e-commerce.
-This resilience is fueled by a young, tech-savvy population, with 65% of the country’s 241.5 million people under the age of 30.
+Despite funding challenges, Pakistan’s startup ecosystem continues to grow.
+In particular, sectors like fintech, edtech, and e-commerce are expanding rapidly.
+This growth is supported by a young population.
+In fact, about 65% of Pakistan’s 241.5 million people are under 30.

 Digital Infrastructure: The Backbone of Pakistan’s Tech Revolution